inner-whisper/nmax/README.md

 # Nmax

-This gem is a text input analyzer.
+Nmax is a text input analyzer.
 It filters, sorts, and outputs integers from STDIN.

 ## Installation